aman123singhal/PODMAN/# PODMAN.md

 ## Ques7 -Explain the difference between an image repository and a container registry.
 How do you push and pull container images to/from a registry using Podman?

-Registry is the hub of images where we can find the images.
+A container registry is a centralized repository used to store and manage container images.
+It's a service that allows users to store, retrieve, and organize container images, making it easier to distribute and deploy applications using containers

 If we want to see the images, we will simply go webpage URL and search https://hub.docker.com/ the image of docker hub webpage is given below.
 ![Alt text](<Screenshot from 2023-11-23 11-10-15.png>)

-Repository
+#### Image repository

-Repository is the place where all the version of our image (we want to  pull for container ) is placed, the image of repository is given below:-
+Image repository is the place where all the version of our image (we want to  pull for container ) is placed, the image of repository is given below:-

-First we will select a image we want to pull like in below image i am selecting nodeJS
+First we will select a image we want to pull like in below image, I am selecting nodeJS

 (AFTER SCROLLING DOWN THE REGISTRY WE WILL SEE LIKE THIS )